Harel was confident that platinum-rank cultivators didn’t need even an hour of sleep daily.

 Why didn't he just run away?

-His heart was pounding out of his chest.
-Every bit of his mind and body were screaming at him to run the hell away and not look back.
-After all, why take the risk?
+His heart pounded out of his chest.
+Every bit of his mind and body screamed at him to run the hell away and not look back.
+Why take the risk?
 There were over half a dozen silver path cultivators on his tail.

 But what if they hunted him down?